xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 documentation from AWS.

-Appropriate IRSA annotations for roles can be applied to ServiceAccounts throughout this Helm chart, in one of two ways:
+Appropriate IRSA annotations for roles can be applied to ServiceAccounts throughout this Helm chart in one of two ways:

-1. Pre-created ServiceAccounts, created as described in the above AWS documentation.
+1. ServiceAccounts that have been pre-created as described in the above AWS documentation.
 This will ensure the proper annotations on the ServiceAccount and the linked OIDC provider.
-1. Chart-generated ServiceAccounts, with annotations defined.
-We allow for the configuration of annotations on ServiceAccounts, both globally and on a per-chart basis.
+1. Chart-generated ServiceAccounts with annotations defined.
+We allow for the configuration of annotations on ServiceAccounts both globally and on a per-chart basis.

 WARNING:
 Using the `backup-utility` as specified in the [backup documentation](../../backup-restore/backup.md)